ziqizhang/chase/data/readme.md

+FOLDERS:

-to start a solr server running at the background (which is needed before running the python script to fetch data), cd into your downloaded Solr executables.
+ml - machine learning datasets solr - a solr index template.
+To start a solr server running at the background (which is needed before running the python script to fetch data), cd into your downloaded Solr executables.
 Type

 ./bin/solr -s [..../chase/data/solr]